 A perfectly competitive market comprises of buyers and sellers who are piloted by their self-interested motivations.
-The focus of the consumers is to maximise their corresponding proclivity and that of the enterprises are to maximise their respective profits.
+The focus of the consumers is to maximise their corresponding tendency and that of the enterprises are to maximise their respective profits.
 Both the customers’ and enterprises’ objectives are adaptable in the equilibrium.

 Equilibrium is defined as a situation where the plans of all customers and enterprises in the market place match and the market clear.
 In equilibrium, the average quantity that all enterprises wish to sell coequals the amount that all the customers in the market wish to purchase; in other words, market supply equals to market demand.
 The cost price at which equilibrium is reached is called the equilibrium price and the quantity purchased and sold at this cost price is called the equilibrium quantity.